-Let’s discuss the Loch Ness phenomenon.
+It was 85 years ago, on May 2, 1933, that Scotland's Inverness Courier published a report about a local couple swearing they saw “an enormous animal rolling and plunging on the surface” of Loch Ness.
+It didn't take long for word to spread.
 Does a mysterious beast really patrol one of Scotland’s deepest lakes?
 Or do any of these less fanciful explanations hold water?
+Is the Loch Ness Monster real?
 You be the judge.

-Many Nessie witnesses have mentioned large, crocodile-like scutes (hardened plates) sitting atop the animal’s spine.
-At least one native fish matches that description perfectly.
-Sturgeons can weigh several hundred pounds and have ridged backs which make them look almost reptilian.
+Many Nessie witnesses have mentioned large, crocodile-like scutes (hardened plates) sitting atop the spine of the creature in question.
+At least one native fish matches that description perfectly: Sturgeons can weigh several hundred pounds and have ridged backs, which make them look almost reptilian.

 When a mighty Scottish pine dies and flops into the loch, it quickly becomes water-logged and sinks.
 While submerged, botanical chemicals start trapping tiny bubbles.
 Eventually, enough of these are gathered to propel the log upward as deep pressures begin altering its shape.
 These bubbles finally start dissipating after a while, but their momentum allows the deformed wood to briefly surface before returning downwards to its watery grave.
 Such sudden bursts of arboreal buoyancy could easily be misinterpreted as huge animals coming up for air.